-Arizona College of Allied Health is a national vocational college offering a number of programs to help train and educate those interested in entering various healthcare fields including pharmacy technology.
+Arizona College is a national vocational college offering a number of programs to help train and educate those interested in entering various healthcare fields including pharmacy technology.
 The school maintains campuses in Arizona, Nevada, Texas, and Florida, including one in the heart of Phoenix.

 The 34-week Pharmacy Technician Training program offered at the school provides both an extensive overview of the skills needed to work as a pharmacy technician and the knowledge needed to pass the PTCE certification test.
 Students come from all walks of life and classroom-based learning is offered on a day or evening basis.
 Some portions of the coursework can also be completed online.

 The cost of the Pharmacy Technician Training program varies according to a student's income and other personal circumstances.
 The school provides a net price calculator here to help estimate your personal costs, although a personal meeting with a financial counselor is recommended.